Date enacted or revised:

 - Zone A: The grassy lawn area surrounded by pavement on all sides, located in the southeast section of the Quad between the Student Union Annex and the East-West sidewalk, east of center, of the Quad.
 This area consists of approximately 14,000 square feet and has, as its centerpiece, a permanent concrete multipurpose stage and performance structure that is included as a part of the zone available for Public Forum use.

-- Zone B: The grassy lawn area, surrounded by pavement or building walls on all sides, located south of the Holbrook Student Services Building between the Office of Student Services University Services and Beauregard Drive.
+- Zone B: The grassy lawn area, surrounded by pavement or building walls on all sides, located south of the Holbrook Student Services Building between the Office of Marketing and Licensing and Beauregard Drive.
 This area consists of approximately 3,000 square feet.

 - Zone C: The grassy area outside of the football stadium complex bordered by pavement (Blue & Gold Drive, East Stadium Drive, West Stadium Drive, and Cowboy Drive).
 This area exceeds 15,000 square feet.
 This area does not include paved pedestrian and vehicular thoroughfares leading into ticket and service areas of the stadium.